 There have also been concerns raised about potential errors in decision-making by single magistrates or legal advisors, as they may not have the same level of experience and training as full-time judges.

-A summary-only offence is a criminal offence that can only be tried in a Magistrates’ Court.
-These are typically less serious and carry lower maximum sentences compared to indictable offences, which can be tried in higher courts like Crown Court.
+A summary-only offense is a criminal offense that can only be tried in a Magistrates’ Court.
+These are typically less serious and carry lower maximum sentences compared to indictable offenses, which can be tried in higher courts like the Crown Court.

-Examples include minor traffic offences, low-level theft, some types of assault, and public order.
-In general, summary-only offences carry a maximum sentence of 6 months imprisonment and/or a fine, although some carry a higher penalty.
+Examples include minor traffic offenses, low-level theft, some types of assault, and public order.
+In general, summary-only offenses carry a maximum sentence of 6 months imprisonment and/or a fine, although some carry a higher penalty.

 Previously summary-only offences were heard and decided by a bench of magistrates or a district judge sitting alone.
-There is no right to a jury trial for summary-only offences, and the proceedings are generally simpler and quicker compared to trials for indictable offences.
+There is no right to a jury trial for summary-only offenses, and the proceedings are generally simpler and quicker compared to trials for indictable offenses.

 Under the Single Justice Procedure, prison sentences can’t be imposed.
 The magistrate can impose:

-Solicitors, such as these specialist criminal solicitors in Ipswich, can provide a range of services to clients who are facing summary-only offences in the UK, including:
+Solicitors, such as these specialist criminal solicitors in Ipswich, can provide a range of services to clients who are facing summary-only offenses in the UK, including: